Apollounknowndev/worldgen-docs/docs/docs/configured-features/feature-types/coral-claw.md

 The `minecraft:coral_claw` feature type is used to place one type of coral.
 In vanilla, it is placed in the Warm Ocean biome.

+{: .condition }
+> This feature is only placed if the block at its starting position is Water or in the `minecraft:corals` block tag and the block above is Water.

 ### JSON format

 <pre>